Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

 - Code is DRY
 - Data returns expected results
 - Continiuosly integrate PRs.
 Don't wait to complete a project.
 Instead, break the project down to manageable pieces that get their individual PRs
+- Overall, focus on the positives in a PR review. “quick comment on X - all else looks great to me."

+## Trouble shooting checklist
+Overall, just eliminate all simple options that could go wrong first.
+Wherever possible, put the work on someone else and protect your own time.

+### Missing data trouble shooting
+Arrive in the morning and data isn't up to date
+- Did the PDTs run?
+If not, why not?
+If full disk errors, delete redundant tables in Redshift.
+- If they didn't run, what is the last date in source tables?
+Is anything wrong in the ETL - check Fivetran/Stitch
+- If it's a tech issue and we need to verify whether the data is loaded correctly, test for:
+  - Connector succeeds
+  - Max dates
+  - Data by hour looks good
+  - No gaps in the data (e.g. subsequent order IDs)

+### SFTP jobs don't work
+- Does Looker say it’s sent?
+If no, that's the issue.
+If yes, continue.
+- Send the files manually - does that work?
+If yes, might just be a one off schedule issue.
+If no, continue
+- Make sure the connection details are the same.
+Are they the same, continue
+- Ask them:
+  - Show screenshots of the data being sent successfully
+  - What are they seeing?
+An error, seeing the file but no data in it, etc.?
+  - Do we send it somewhere else in their system?
+  - Can they confirm the structure is the same?
+  - Do we have the right connection details?

+## Changing important models
+- Be clear on timelines with stakeholders: clarify that something is priority + when you expect to be able to show something
+- Don’t push something when its risky to push.
+E.g. don’t push Exec Explore changes when the Trading meeting is happening on the same day
+- Understand who else might be impacted and make sure that they are aware of the changes and have the context to avoid confusion
+- When some changes are large, realise that a review and build process may still have issues in them.
+Communicate with the stakeholder that ideally they’d also keep an eye out for the metrics